 The cameras can be used for basic home security, for example, to monitor infants, babysitters, or anyone entering their house in their absence.
 In some cases, it is also used for spying.

 Hidden cameras can be found in rented apartments.
-A landlord may want to spy on his/her tenants and use surveillance cameras anywhere in the house.
-This may be because he/she wants to be sure that the property is being used legally by the tenants.
+A landlord may want to spy on tenants and use surveillance cameras anywhere in the house.
+This may be because they want to be sure that the property is being used legally by the tenants.
 Hotel rooms are also a hotbed for hidden cameras.

 Hidden cameras are small enough to be hidden in fixtures and fittings and they come very cheaply.
 With a secure WiFi or cellular connection, they are also able to send pictures and video footage far afield, if you do not catch them.